Istorn/ggj_2025/README.md

    ```

 4. **Open a Merge Request**:
-   - Go to the repository on GitHub: [GGJ 2025 Repository](https://github.com/Istorn/ggj_2025).
+   - Go to the repository on GitHub: [Tienilo in bolla Repository](https://github.com/Istorn/tienilo_in_bolla).
    - Open a Pull Request (PR) to merge your branch into the `master` branch.
    - Add a description and request reviews if needed.